 Under the current IRS whistleblower program, an individual with knowledge of money laundering or any other financial fraud with tax implications can submit a report describing the issue, along with supporting evidence, to the IRS.
 The report must be made directly to the IRS Whistleblower Office, and it must be accompanied by solid evidence that is both credible and accurate.
 The Whistleblower Office will investigate the report and refer it to the appropriate department for possible prosecution.
 If there is a successful prosecution that meets the financial qualifications (over $2 million in taxes, penalties, and interest OR gross income over $200,000) the whistleblower will be entitled to an award of between 15 and 30 percent of the total amount collected by the government.

-While current U.S. whistleblower law already creates robust protections and guarantees for whistleblowers, the ILLICIT CASH Act framework, if enacted, will strengthen these guarantees and protections for whistleblowers alerting the U.S. government to money laundering operations.
+While current U.S. whistleblower law already creates robust protections and guarantees for whistleblowers, these new provisions will strengthen these guarantees and protections for whistleblowers alerting the U.S. government to money laundering operations.

 It would bring money laundering under the scope of activities covered by the 2010 Dodd Frank Act, in addition to its inclusion in the Internal Revenue code.
-In doing so, The ILLICIT CASH Act will create a greater likelihood of a successful prosecution since, unlike under the IRS Whistleblower program, information can be shared confidentially between the Federal government, state governments, regulatory agencies, and foreign governments and agencies.
+In doing so, it will create a greater likelihood of a successful prosecution since, unlike under the IRS Whistleblower program, information can be shared confidentially between the Federal government, state governments, regulatory agencies, and foreign governments and agencies.
 Each and every agency or organization receiving information is bound by law to maintain confidentiality.
 Lear more about our campaign to see these protections strengthened here.